Uralstech/UAI.LiteRTLM/Documentation/DocSource/QuickStart.md

 This documentation is still a WIP.
 This is an example script for a sustained conversational experience, tested with [gemma-3n-E2B-it-int4](https://huggingface.co/google/gemma-3n-E2B-it-litert-lm) on a Quest 3.
 Please refer to the reference manual for more information on each class.

+Before running this script, push your LiteRT-LM model to your device at `/data/local/tmp/model.litertlm` using ADB, like:
+`adb push /Path/to/your/model.litertlm /data/local/tmp/model.litertlm`

 ```csharp
 using TMPro;
 using UnityEngine;